 In January of 1979, the Township created, by ordinance, in accordance with State statutes, a Garbage District effective March 1, 1979, for the purpose of providing garbage and trash removal services.
 This enabled the Township to remove the cost of operating the Garbage District from the State mandated 5% limit on the annual Municipal Budget as established by the State Cap Law.
-This resulted in a separate tax rate of \$.192 per \$100 of assessed valuation in 2021.
-This separate rate merely sets aside, with no overall increase, that portion of the taxes which had or would have been included in the tax levied for local purposes.
+This resulted in a separate tax rate of \$.197 per \$100 of assessed valuation in 2022.
+This separate rate merely sets aside that portion of the taxes which had or would have been included in the tax levied for local purposes.